ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Delegate routing node

-GO-IPFS nodes with their API ports exposed and some HTTP API commands accessible.
+[Kubo](#kubo) nodes with a subset of RPC API commands exposed.
 JS-IPFS nodes use them to query the DHT and also publish content without having to actually run DHT logic on their own.
 See [Delegate routing](../concepts/nodes/#types)

 ### DHT